ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities.md

   1. In the **Properties** window for the ability object, scroll down to the section called **Cooldown**.

   2. Change the **Duration** property.
-This is in seconds, so by default 3 seconds must pass after using your dodge roll before you can use it again.
+This is in seconds, so by default 3 seconds must pass after using your dance before you can use it again.

       Increase or lower this to suit your gameplay needs.